 There are also food trucks!
 Don’t forget to stock up on stuff for your belly as you go.

-Get Beer Nerdy: If you are a beer nerd and like to know all there is about beer, you should chat up some of the folks at the booths, many of them are brewers, owners, or brewery staff.
-In addition to that, be sure to check out the Meet the Brewers section, which is a section of booths from all over the country that is required to have brewers and key staff on hand so you can chat them up.
+✅ DO Get Beer Nerdy: If you are a beer nerd and like to know all there is about beer, you should chat up some of the folks at the booths, many of them are brewers, owners, or brewery staff.
+In addition to that, be sure to check out the Brewers Studio section, where brewers such as Sam Calagione and Garrett Oliver, American Homebrewers Association executive director Julia Herz, and others often talk about what’s brewing in the beer world.

 As you can see, there is a lot going on at the Great American Beer Festival, whatever it is that floats your boat.
 And after years of attending, I can tell you that, while the last few minutes of your session are usually filled with FOMO (fear of missing out), four-and-a-half hours is a decent amount of time to slow it down a bit and truly enjoy yourself and not worry about tasting every last beer on your hit list.